 Creditor participation is crucial for the initiation and completion of restructuring procedures.

 Under the rehabilitation procedure, from the filing of the rehabilitation agreement for ratification up to the issuance of the court’s decision ratifying (or rejecting) the agreement, individual and collective enforcement measures against the debtor are automatically suspended for up to four months.
 Additional provisional measures or extension of the four-month suspension may also be granted through a relevant petition filed with the court.
 Such additional preventive measures do not affect the creditors’ rights arising out of financial collateral agreements or from a closed-out netting clause in such agreements and employees’ rights (except under certain circumstances).
 Further, provided that the debtor is in arrears for six or more monthly payments, the right to terminate the relevant lease agreement or request delivery of the leased property is not obstructed by the above preventive measures.
 Moreover, exceptions may be made by the court with regard to the scope of provisional measures if there is significant social cause.

 In the special administration procedure, on acceptance of the relevant petition by the court, all enforcement proceedings against the debtor are automatically suspended, while a similar suspension also takes place from the summoning of creditors to participate in the settlement negotiations, as well as from the filing of a ratification application under the framework of the extrajudicial debt settlement procedure.

 Under what conditions may dissenting creditors be crammed down?

-Once a rehabilitation or an extrajudicial debt settlement agreement has been ratified by the court, it binds all creditors of the debtor, even those who have dissented in the proceedings or did not participate (ie, cram-down effect).
+Once a rehabilitation or an extrajudicial debt settlement agreement has been ratified by the court, it binds all creditors of the debtor, even those who are not contracting parties to the agreement (cram-down effect).
 Provisional measures provided under the rehabilitation agreement are binding on non-consenting creditors, but only for a three-month period as of ratification.

 Director and shareholder involvement